28 Fall Decorating Ideas for a Natural Cozy Home

 Image courtesy of Pottery Barn

-Adding seasonal plants and flowers is one of the easiest ways to decorate for fall outdoors.
+Adding seasonal plants and flowers is one of the easiest ways to decorate outdoor areas for fall.
 You can choose from various options, including mums, pansies, and asters.
 These plants are all great for fall and will add color to your outdoor space.

-Add other elements for visual interest, such as pre-lit pumpkins that tie in well with the harvest theme.
-Their distinct, weathered look makes them stand out from the usual jack o’ lanterns.
+Add other elements for visual interest, such as pre-lit pumpkins that complement the harvest theme well.
+Their distinct, weathered look makes them stand out from the usual jack-o-lanterns.
 Traditional metal lanterns radiate elegance and cast an inviting glow when evening sets in.

 Outdoor Fall Decorating Ideas